Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 8. Keep Unused Credit Accounts Open

 After paying off a high credit card balance, closing the card might seem like a smart move.
-But closing a credit card can negatively affect your credit score by reducing the amount of revolving credit available to you, which instantly increases your credit utilization rate.
+But closing a credit card can negatively affect your credit score by reducing the amount of revolving credit available to you, which could instantly increase your credit utilization rate.

 If you're afraid that you'll run up balances on these paid-off accounts again, remove card details from your online shopping accounts and leave the physical cards at home to reduce the risk you'll use them.